n-ham/lolcat-cc/README.md

 ## Why?

 This `lolcat` clone was mostly to add limited rainbow support for Windows.
-It's also \~5x as fast as lolcat-c and almost 400 times as fast as the original, and has a formatted option for things like not messing up emojis, some utf-8 characters, cleared lines, stripping unix colour codes etc..
+It's also \~2x as fast as lolcat-c and over 60 times faster than the original ruby version, and has a formatted option for things like not messing up emojis, some utf-8 characters, cleared lines, stripping unix colour codes etc..

 To benchmark them, an empty directory was filled with 100k files named `x.txt` where `x` goes from `1` to `100000`.
 From within the directory the following commands were run: